 - Use only bottled water in a steam iron, this prevents staining of your shirts.

 - Our dress shirts are well interlined, so starch isn't really necessary.
 If you follow the above instructions, you'll be able to get that perfectly crisp look without using starch.

 Ironing dress shirts may not be at the very top of your preferred activities list, but it’s not as difficult as you may think, and it makes a huge difference in how you look.
 Some guys like to iron all their shirt for the week on a Sunday afternoon, others incorporate ironing into their morning routine.
 Peace of mind through daily ironing – who knew?

 Whatever hardware you use and whenever you choose to iron, a few more tips will serve you well:

 - A spray bottle with water works wonders.

-- Spend a disproportionate amount of time on the collar – it's the part of the shirt closest to your face, and thus people are most likely to notice it.
+- Spend a disproportionate amount of time on the collar – it's the part of the shirt closest to your face, and thus the part people are most likely to notice.